 Average price: The average queen-size memory foam mattress costs between $900 and $1,200.

 Latex is a natural substance extracted from the rubber tree.
 Some mattresses primarily feature natural latex, while others feature high concentrations of synthetic latex, which is made from petrochemicals.
 The latex used in mattresses conforms closely for targeted pressure relief, making it comparable to memory foam.
 Latex mattresses are among the most durable mattresses sold today, with an average lifespan of eight years.

 Comfort layer: A mattress must have at least two inches of latex to qualify as a true latex mattress.
 These models may also have polyfoam layers, but many only have latex in the comfort system.
-The latex used in mattresses is processed two different processes:
+The latex used in mattresses is made via two different processes:

 - The Talalay process requires the latex to be vacuum-sealed, frozen, and baked.
 It is softer, lighter, and more homogenous than Dunlop latex.

 Support core: The support core of a latex mattress may be made of latex, as well.
 In most cases, it will be Dunlop latex, which tends to be more supportive than Talalay latex.
 If the support core is not made of latex, then it is usually made of high-density polyfoam.